API Reference

 }

 Opaque branded type returned by agent().
 Carry it as a route export; do not construct it manually.
-It preserves the public agent config fields plus Dawn's internal brand.
+It preserves the public agent config fields plus Dawn's internal brand, including route-level tool policy.
 Use isDawnAgent() to check values at runtime.

 See Agents and Subagents.